Lucas-Gruber/cheat-sheets/apps/checkmk.md

 ### Backup/Restore with GUI
 #### 1. Configuring encrypted backup
-1. go to backup targets on the *Site backup page* and click on
+1. Go to backup targets on the *Site backup page* and click on *Add target*
-2. click on
+2. Enter a unique ID and Title

 #### 2. Creating a backup job
 #### 2. Creating a backup